 Lately, Courtney and I have been selling all of our possessions in preparation for our move to Australia in early June.
+It’s impressive how you can sell things such as used electronics or anything really.
 We’ve been actively selling off things for at least 6 months now.
 However, as the deadline approaches, we seem to find more and more random crap that has to go.
 Surprisingly, most of the things we own are still in pretty decent condition (we’ve only been married two years).

 Without a doubt, our most valuable resource has been a little e-mail list called “Everybody for Sale.”

 “Everybody For Sale” is an optional e-mail list that every employee of our local school corporation can join.
 My wife teaches at one of the ten schools in the corporation.
 That’s ten schools full of teachers, aides, nurses, principals, administrative staff, and even PTO parents.
 It’s certainly not mandatory, but it might as well be.
 Nearly every employee opts to be in the network.
 Anyone can post items for sale that are displayed to other members of the list through e-mail.
 In addition, people can create “searching for” posts, if they are actively looking for a specific item.

 I don’t know how much you know about Midwestern school teachers (mostly women… sorry, it’s true).
 Take it from me that they love to buy random household crap.
 This thing is like a mini-Ebay on steroids.
 I’m not joking when I say that we’ve put up a full list of random items from baby clothes to an Asian lamp, and they’ve sold within MINUTES of being listed.
 Most with multiple e-mails offering to buy them at the listed price.